 Special Topics in German: Read More [+]

 Rules & Requirements

 Prerequisites: Knowledge of German may be required depending on

 topic

 Repeat rules: Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: German/Undergraduate

 Grading/Final exam status: Letter grade.
-Final exam required.
+Alternative to final exam.

 Special Topics in German: Read Less [-]

 GERMAN 182 German Cinema in Exile 4 Units

 Terms offered: Spring 2014, Fall 2010, Fall 2000

 The course will deal with the topic from various angles; a representative selection of American films noirs from the United States and some films (as forerunners) from the Weimar Republic will be shown and discussed in terms of their visuals and narratives.
 There will also be literary texts and cultural documents (articles on crime in the United States; on the working conditions in Hollywood) pertaining to the topic.
 Films have English subtitles.

 German Cinema in Exile: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: German/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

 Instructor: Kaes

 German Cinema in Exile: Read Less [-]

+GERMAN 184 Documentary Cinema 4 Units

+Terms offered: Fall 2023, Fall 2022, Spring 2022

+This course surveys the history, theory and practice of the genre called documentary cinema in a transnational horizon.
+We will explore what this amorphous and vague term means and examine the ways its forms and ethics have changed from the beginning of cinema to recent digital production and online exhibition.
+Major modes of documentary filmmaking will be covered, including cinema verité, direct cinema, investigative documentary, ethnographic and travel film, agit-prop and activist media, autobiography and the personal essay as well as recent post-modern forms that question relationships between fact and fiction such as docudrama, archival film, and "mockumentary."

+Documentary Cinema: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of lecture, 1 hour of discussion, and 2 hours of laboratory per week

+Additional Details

+Subject/Course Level: German/Undergraduate

+Grading/Final exam status: Letter grade.
+Alternative to final exam.

+Instructor: Gokturk

+Documentary Cinema: Read Less [-]

 GERMAN 186 Transnational Cinemas 4 Units

 Terms offered: Spring 2019, Fall 2017, Spring 2016

 This course will explore how experiences of migration, dislocation, or exile are visualized in cinema, and how processes of internationalization in film production and distribution intersect with the projection of a transnational global imagery.
 Some examples of transnational cinematic connections will be analyzed in historical perspective as well as contemporary examples of "migrant cinema."
 We will investigate how these films engage with debates about multiculturalism and assimilation/ segregation of minorities, as scenarios of itinerancy and mobility are often intertwined with representations of ethnicity and gender.

 Transnational Cinemas: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

 laboratory per week

 Additional Details

 Subject/Course Level: German/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

 Transnational Cinemas: Read Less [-]

 GERMAN H196 Honors Studies in German 2 - 4 Units

-Terms offered: Fall 2021, Spring 2021, Fall 2020
+Terms offered: Spring 2023, Fall 2022, Spring 2022

 Supervised independent study and research course for honor students who are writing their theses for completion of the requirements for the

 Honors Program.